£12.8m boost for Manchester cancer research centre

 He said it would house 150 additional researchers who will be developing new ideas and treatments.

-Research will focus on radiation therapy, lung cancer, women's cancers, melanoma and haematological oncology.'Groundbreaking research'
+Research will focus on radiation therapy, lung cancer, women's cancers, melanoma and haematological oncology.

 The centre is the result of a partnership between The University of Manchester, The Christie NHS Foundation Trust and Cancer Research UK.